zepgram/module-multi-threading/README.md

 - `$maxChildrenProcess`: This parameter is used to set the maximum number of child processes that can be run simultaneously.
 This is used to control the number of threads that will be used by the multi-threading process.

-- `$isParallelize`: This parameter is used to set whether the multi-threading process should run in parallel or sequentially.
-If set to true, the process will run in parallel, if set to false, the process will run sequentially.
-Running task sequentially may be useful when you want to keep the sort order of your items.
+If set to 1, by definition you will have no parallelization, the parent process will wait the child process to finish before creating another one.

-- `$isFallBackEnabled`: This parameter is set to false by default and can be used for `ForkedSearchResultProcessor` or `ForkedCollectionProcessor` it can be useful only if your initial query has a flag that will be processed in your callback method.
+- `$isIdempotent`: This parameter is a flag set to `true` by default and can be used for `ForkedSearchResultProcessor` or `ForkedCollectionProcessor` when your `$maxChildrenProcess` is greater than one.
+  While fetching data from database with `ForkedSearchResult` and `ForkedCollectionProcessor` you may change values
+  queried: by modifying items on columns queried you will change the nature of the initial collection query and at the end, the OFFSET limit in the query will be invalid because the native pagination system expect the pagination to be processed by only one process.
+To avoid that, set `$isIdempotent` to `false`.<br>
+  E.G.: In your collection query, you request all products `disabled`, in your callback method you `enable` and save them in database, then in this particular case you are modifying the column that you request in your collection, your query is not idempotent.

 ### Memory Limit
 This module allows to bypass the limitation of the memory limit, because the memory